-I think it is safe to say that we are living during a time of female empowerment, but still, young girls and adult women are forced to tolerate prejudice and discrimination in every facet of society, in every corner of the world.
+I think it is safe to say that we are living in a time of female empowerment, but still, young girls and adult women are forced to tolerate prejudice and discrimination in every area of society, worldwide.
 Especially in developing countries, gender equality is not prioritized.
 Promoting gender equality isn’t just about helping women.
 No society can fully mature economically, politically or socially by just focusing on one gender, or half its population.
 In order to fully unlock the next generation’s thought, societal contributions, and innovations, the world cannot only provide one gender with opportunities, and turn to one gender for opinions, policies, and decision-making.
 We must work together as one, men and women, boys and girls, to make the world a better place.

 You also work with UNESCO’s International Fund for Cultural Diversity.
 What does this partnership entail?

 The U40 Empowered: a UNESCO-Sabrina Ho initiative expands the actions of the International Fund for Cultural Diversity (IFCD) and promotes young female cultural entrepreneurs in the digital creative industries by investing in their creative potential.
 It is designed to increase opportunities for U40 women to access funding, infrastructure, equipment and co-production opportunities in the digital creative industries.
 It also supports national policy initiatives and strategies that address the different needs, aspirations, and capacities of young women working in this field.